 Try a Sun Salutation sequence with breath guidance here.

 Moon Salutations soothe

-Like Sun Salutations, Moon Salutations can be included as part of a longer class, or practised by themselves as a restorative sequence to cool and soothe the body.
-They are especially nice to do in the evening as the meditative, calming quality of the poses helps to form a stronger connection to the breath, preparing the body and the mind for a restful night’s sleep.
+Like Sun Salutations, Moon Salutations can be included as part of a longer class or by themselves.
+They are especially nice to do in the evening to calm and soothe the body.
+The meditative, calming quality of the poses helps to form a strong connection to the breath, preparing the body and the mind for a restful night’s sleep.

-Like Sun Salutations there are many variations of the Moon Salutation sequence.
-In the version I describe below, (click here for a photo sequence) we face the long edge of your mat, moving first to the right and then to the left.
+Like Sun Salutations, there are many variations of the Moon Salutation sequence.
+In the version I describe below, (click here for a photo sequence) we face the long edge of the mat, moving first to the right and then to the left.
 I like to imagine that the side stretches and circular motion of the sequence represent the waxing and waning phases of the moon.

 Step by step